PKrumey/acoustic-wave-reconstuction/README.md

 # Constraints

 number of fourier coefficients: the number of fourier coefficients included in the reconstruction can be found in firstGeneration: line 52, line 54
+mean strain: the mean strain for the bipolar pulses in the first generation can be set in firstGeneration: